Gareth Armstrong

-Gareth Sydney Armstrong (born 25 June 1948) is a Welsh actor, director, teacher and writer.
+Gareth Sydney Armstrong (born 26 June 1948) is a Welsh actor, director, teacher and writer.

 Career

 Armstrong began his career by acting in school plays at the Bishop Gore School, Swansea.
 At the age of 16 he joined the National Youth Theatre; and went on from there to study drama at Hull University.

 Acting

 On stage he has played leading roles in most of the UK's regional theatres including Birmingham Rep., Nottingham Playhouse and the Bristol Old Vic where parts ranged from Mamet to Molière.
 He has specialised in Shakespearean theatre where roles have included Romeo, Richard III, Oberon, Macbeth, Shylock and Prospero.
-As a member of the Royal Shakespeare Company he worked in Stratford and London and has performed in the West End in plays by Noël Coward, Tom Stoppard, Agatha Christie and most recently in Yes, Prime Minister (2013).
+As a member of the Royal Shakespeare Company he worked in Stratford and London and has performed in the West End in plays by Noël Coward, Tom Stoppard, Agatha Christie and most recently in 'Yes, Prime Minister'.
 He played at Shakespeare's Globe in 2008, 2010, and 2011.

 Armstrong's television credits include: Z-Cars, Doctor Who (in the serial The Masque of Mandragora), Blake's 7, The Professionals, Terry and June, One Foot in the Grave, Casualty and EastEnders and Birds of a Feather.

 Armstrong provided the voice for the character of Sandy in the Japanese television series Saiyūki, released in English-speaking countries as Monkey.
-He has recorded hundreds of audiobooks and has embarked on recording all of Georges Simenon's Maigret novels for Audible.
-For Black Library he has narrated novels and audio dramas at Games Workshop.
+He has recorded hundreds of audiobooks and has recorded all 75 of Georges Simenon's Maigret novels for Audible.
+For Black Library he has narrated novels and audio dramas at Games Workshop and regularly voices audio dramas for Big Finish.

 On radio, Armstrong has played three recurring roles in The Archers on Radio 4, including Sean Myerson, the publican of the Cat and Fiddle and the serial's first regular gay character.
-He also starred in an episode of Fear on Four, titled "The Edge", which was first broadcast in 1991.
+Armstrong was sometimes a contributor to Radio Four's 'From Our Own Correspondent' and has worked on plays, features and documentaries for BBC radio.He also starred in an episode of Fear on Four, titled "The Edge", which was first broadcast in 1991.